calculous/overlayroot/README.md

 You're now making changes to the sdcard, and changes will be permanent.

-I use `rootwork` to work on the real root filesystem.
-I put it in ~/bin and add ~/bin to my path.

 The /run directory is problematic to umount, so atm `rootwork` --rbind mounts it on the sd-card root file system, /overlay/lower, and it isn't umounted like /boot /proc /sys and /dev are.